Freika/dawarich/README.md

 ## Usage

-To track your location, install the [Owntracks app](https://owntracks.org/booklet/guide/apps/) on your phone and configure it to send location updates to your Dawarich instance.
+To track your location, install the [Owntracks app](https://owntracks.org/booklet/guide/apps/) or [Overland app](https://overland.p3k.app/) on your phone and configure it to send location updates to your Dawarich instance.

 Currently, the app only supports [HTTP mode](https://owntracks.org/booklet/tech/http/).

+### OwnTracks

+The url to send the location updates to is `http://<your-dawarich-instance>/api/v1/owntracks/points?api_key=YOUR_API_KEY`.

+### Overland

-The url to send the location updates to is `http://<your-dawarich-instance>/api/v1/points`.
+The url to send the location updates to is `http://<your-dawarich-instance>/api/v1/overland/batches?api_key=YOUR_API_KEY`.

+Your API key can be found and/or generated in the user settings.

 To import your Google Maps Timeline data, download your location history from [Google Takeout](https://takeout.google.com/) and upload it to Dawarich.